 This abstract reference implementation may, at first sight, appear expensive.
-Note, however, that in AspectJ, most of the pointcut matching in the computation of a(e) can be carried out statically [23], and consequently the above transition from lab to lab' is also mostly static: it can be pre-computed at compile-time, except for variable bindings.
+Note, however, that in AspectJ most of the pointcut matching the computation of e(a) can be carried out statically [18], and consequently the above transition from lab(s,t) to lab(s,te) is also mostly static: it can be pre-computed at compile-time, except for variable bindings.